docsforadobe/after-effects-scripting-guide/docs/text/textdocument.md

 **Description**

-The Text layer’s stroke color, as an array of [r, g, b] floating-point values.
+The Text layer's stroke color, as an array of [r, g, b] floating-point values.
 For example, in an 8-bpc project, a red value of 255 would be 1.0, and in a 32-bpc project, an overbright blue value can be something like 3.2.

 Throws an exception on read if [applyStroke](#textdocument-applystroke) is not true.

 Setting this value will also set [applyStroke](#textdocument-applystroke) to true across the affected characters.

-#### WARNING
-This value only reflects the first character in the Text layer.
+!> **Warning:** This value only reflects the first character in the Text layer.
 If you change this value, it will set all characters in the Text layer to the specified setting.

 **Type**